slclub/easy/readme.md

 >### handle

-Handle is a service listening and processing function.
+Handle is a listening service  and processing function.
+In the other word it's a controller(The C of MVC).

+It is an entry function of logical business.

 ```go
 import (